 AFIYA works at a non-profit organization in New York, New York, with 500 or more employees.
 She is therefore exempt from the FFCRA.
-She does not have childcare available due to COVID-19 and her employer told her that, because the FFCRA does not apply to them due to their size, the only option she has is to go on unemployment and
+She does not have childcare available due to COVID-19 and her employer told her that, because the FFCRA does not apply to them due to their size, the only option she has is to go on unemployment and then re-apply to work at the organization once she has childcare.

 KAMEEKA works for a health insurance company in the Bronx, New York.
 Five of her six children were home from school due to COVID-19- related school closures.
-She received two weeks of sick pay from her employer, but she is not entitled to additional pay beyond that since her employer is exempt under
+She received two weeks of sick pay from her employer, but she is not entitled to additional pay beyond that since her employer is exempt under potentially claim an exemption as a healthcare provider.